Legal-Innovation-Lab-Wales/judiciary-akn-tagger/README.md

 ---
 ### Build

-To build this project you will need to have [Maven](https://maven.apache.org/) and [Java 11](https://adoptopenjdk.net/) installed, if you intend to make code changes to the applications front-end you will also require some additional software packages to be installed, see the ```README``` file under ```src/main/ui``` for more information.
+To build this project you will need to have [Maven](https://maven.apache.org/), [Java 11](https://adoptopenjdk.net/), [Node.js](https://nodejs.org/en/) and npm installed (npm should come bundled with Node.js).
+If you intend to make code changes to the applications front-end you will also require some additional software packages to be installed, see the ```README``` file under ```src/main/ui``` for more information.

 With the above installed you can now build the project ```mvn clean install``` and run the application server